oxfordinternetinstitute/oxonfair/README.md

 ##### Support for Utility based approaches

-We provide support for the utility based approach set out in [Fairness On The Ground: Applying Algorithmic Fairness Approaches To Production Systems](https://arxiv.org/pdf/2103.06172.pdf), whereby different thresholds can be selected per group to optimize a utility-based objective.
+We provide support for the utility-based approach set out in [Fairness On The Ground: Applying Algorithmic Fairness Approaches To Production Systems](https://arxiv.org/pdf/2103.06172.pdf), whereby different thresholds can be selected per group to optimize a utility-based objective.

 Utility functions can be defined in one line.